 When I met my friend that day, she ordered pizza for our table.
 When the food arrived in its hotness and glory, I picked up my phone and took a picture of it. when the ice creams and other delicacies also came along, our table looked like a feast fit for royalties.
 I couldn’t stand the urge for photos so we asked the waiter to take a photo of us.

-What I’ve been eating before that day or afterwards had never been posted but friends believe my life is made up of waking up everyday and eating good meals.
+What I’ve been eating before that day or afterward had never been posted but friends believe my life is made up of waking up every day and eating good meals.
 If you judge your life by what you always see on your timeline, You would be the loser.

 “The Perfect Lifestyle”